 Abuse of the Registry’s Whois interface through data mining may be mitigated by detecting and limiting bulk query access from single sources.
 Such queries by non-authorised parties will be limited and unauthorised queries may result in responses that do not include data sets representing significant portions of the registration database.

-In addition, the Registry’s Whois web interface adds a simple challenge-response CAPTCHA that requires a user to type in the characters displayed in a certain image.

 The Registry will employ a blacklist to block access to Whois Data by those found to violate this Policy or any Registry policy.
 At the Registry’s sole and complete sole discretion, individual Internet protocol ("IP") addresses or IP ranges may be prevented from accessing Whois data.

 Terms of Use